Einsums/Einsums/docs/sphinx/building/index.rst

     * CMake

-    The following is also required, but will be downloaded if not given:
+    The following are also required, but will be downloaded if not given:

     * fmtlib >= 11